 - Number of domains: The pricing is usually based on the number of domains you can use with a specific hosting plan.

 - Disk space and bandwidth: Hosting companies often advertise that they offer unlimited resources like disk space and bandwidth with their shared hosting plans.
 However, you’ll have usage restrictions on how you use the resources for your site.
 When you’re signing up for a service, you’re obliged to adhere to the terms of services of your hosting company.
 And based on the terms, you’ll only be allowed to use server resources for the normal operation of a small website.

 - Email address: Some hosting companies also limit the number of email addresses you can set up on your hosting account.
 You might want to review it as well before you dive in to choose a hosting service.

-However, double check whether your hosting service offers email support for technical assistance.
-Email or ticket based support is needed if you want to resolve advanced issues that may take a bit longer to resolve.
+However, double-check whether your hosting service offers email support for technical assistance.
+Email or ticket-based support is needed if you want assistance with advanced issues that may take a bit longer to resolve.
 This way you don’t have to waste your time on Live Chat for seeking assistance.

 Cheap hosting, also known as shared hosting is sufficient enough to run a new website with low traffic volume.